Heptazhou/Librewolf-Windows/README.md

 ```
 make all
 ```
 That should produce the (non-updating) setup.exe and the community portable zip.
 There is a second directory `linux-mar` where you can build the so-called `.mar` version of LibreWolf.
 This is te version that will be auto-updating someday.
-It's main drawback is some nasty theming bug.
+It's great, but it's main drawback is theming bugs.

+You can force a rebuild with `make clean all`.
+Please always use `make fetch` as a single make command, else there might be bugs in the version files.

 # LibreWolf for windows